TPC-Council/HammerDB/README.md

 # Mixed Workload Benchmark Runner [Emumba's Automation Flow]

 ## Overview
-This repository provides a 2 scripts (`pg_tproccv_diskann_run.py`) & (`pg_tproccv_hnsw_run.py`) to execute the benchmark tests for DiskAnn and HNSW, HNSW-BQ respectively .
+This repository provides 2 scripts (`pg_tproccv_diskann_run.py`) & (`pg_tproccv_hnsw_run.py`) to execute the benchmark tests for DiskAnn and HNSW, HNSW-BQ respectively .
 The script reads configuration details from `config.json` and runs multiple benchmark cases to evaluate the performance of various indexing parameters or OLTP/Vector virtual users ratio.
 This builds upon the CLI functionality provided to VectorDBBench & HammerDB to automate testing.

 ## Features
 - Reads benchmark configuration from `config.json`